Fertilizing in the Vegetable Garden

 Organic fertilizers include products like Chilean Nitrate, Fish Emulsion, Blood Meal, Bone Meal, and Compost.
 As far as organic fertilizers go, Chilean Nitrate is probably the fastest-acting and works great for side dressing corn before hilling.
 For the other organic fertilizers mentioned, the action is much slower because the nitrogen has to be converted into forms that are available to the plant.
 Compost is a very effective soil amendment to use before planting, adding organic matter and nutrients to the garden soil.
 Although compost is available in many forms, chicken-manure based compost is the most nutrient rich.
 Just be sure to add it several weeks before planting, so that you don’t burn the young plants.

-In the Show & Tell segment, they talk about the last succession planting of beets that are almost ready for harvest.
+In the show and tell segment, the guys talk about the last succession planting of beets that are almost ready for harvest.
 They also discuss the Top Bunch Collards that are being harvested, and why this variety is probably the best collard variety to grow.

-In the Q & A segment, they talk about organic and natural pesticide solutions for controlling bean beetles in a vegetable garden.
-As with any organic pesticide program, spraying early and frequently are very important.
+In the question and answer segment, the guys talk about organic and natural pesticide solutions for controlling bean beetles in a vegetable garden.
+As with any organic pesticide program, spraying early and frequently is very important.
 In the second question, they talk about proper crop rotation techniques to maximize the potential of your garden.